-If you put “intitle:” in front of your search query, Google render pages with the title which include the word placed right after the “intitle:”.
+If you put “intitle:” in front of your search query, Google renders pages with the title which include the word placed right after the “intitle:”.

-If you use “allintitle:”, Google render the pages with all the words put after it.
+If you use “allintitle:”, Google renders the pages with all the words put after it.

 Thank you for reading all the way to the end!